Why Leathercraft Workshops?

 If my message resonates with you and you would like to book into a public workshop or arrange a special workshop for your organisation then get in touch with me.
 I’d love to share my passion with you to ignite yours.

-My set-up is completely mobile so I am able to accommodate a workshop at your preferred location.
-Otherwise, I have my own facilities where I can accommodate a group of eager participants.
+My set-up is also completely mobile so I am able to accommodate a workshop or one-on-one session at your preferred location.

 Jack Miller – Founder of Akajack’s Leathercraft Workshops